Skip to content

 # )

-See the Bboxes reference section for more attributes and methods available.
+See the Bboxes reference section for more attributes and methods.

 Tip

-Many of the following functions (and more) can be accessed using the Bboxes class but if you prefer to work with the functions directly, see the next subsections on how to import these independently.
+Many of the following functions (and more) can be accessed using the Bboxes class, but if you prefer to work with the functions directly, see the next subsections for how to import them independently.

 Scaling Boxes

-When scaling and image up or down, corresponding bounding box coordinates can be appropriately scaled to match using ultralytics.utils.ops.scale_boxes.
+When scaling an image up or down, you can appropriately scale corresponding bounding box coordinates to match using ultralytics.utils.ops.scale_boxes.

 import cv2 as cv